aliu917/cs329h_proj/README.md

 The conda environment dependencies are provided in `requirements.txt` and the one used in colab is `requirements_colab.txt` (they are the same).
 In addition to the requirements, we assume the following prerequisites:
 - Python 3.8+
-- CUDA-compatible GPU (all training is run on Google Colab by uploading the entire directory to Google Drive)
+- Google Colab: all training and ipynb are set up to run on Google Colab by uploading the entire directory to Google Drive and mounting the notebook to the code folder
-- HuggingFace account and API token
+- HuggingFace account and API token (for accessing Gemma model and PRISM dataset)
 - Weights & Biases (wandb) account for experiment tracking
+- OpenAI API key (for LLM-as-judge evaluation in `eval_ipw.py`)

 ## Repository Structure